 Panelists included Barbara Biasi, assistant professor of economics; Michael Kraus, assistant professor of organizational behavior; Rasanah Goss ’11, manager - corporate functions, North American diversity recruiting at Accenture; Judith Scimone ’00, senior vice president and chief talent officer at MetLife; and Natania Malin Gazek ’17, a diversity, equity, and inclusion consultant.

-Kristen Beyers, Yale SOM’s director of community and inclusion, moderated the panel.
+Kristen Beyers, Yale SOM’s Assistant Dean for the Office of Inclusion and Diversity, moderated the panel.

 The two faculty members shared their research on gender and equity.
 Biasi cited statistics showing that there have been huge gains for women, both in education and in the labor market, in the last 70 years.
 Today, women are graduating from college at rates 20 to 30% higher than men, Biasi said.